-- 3. that existing paging systems and PMR systems in the band 169.4 169.8125 MHz are not included within the frequency plan in the Annex, but may be allowed to remain in operation as long as required or as long as the licences for these services are valid; - 4. that this Decision shall enter into force on 8 November 2013; - 5. that the preferred date for implementation of this Decision shall be 8 May 2014; - 6. that the CEPT Member administrations shall communicate the national measures implementing this Decision to the ECC Chairman and the Office when the Decision is nationally implemented."
+- 1. that the purpose of the Decision is to harmonise the frequency plan for the use of the band 169.4 169.8125 MHz; - that CEPT administrations shall designate spectrum for non-specific SRD, meter reading and assistive listening device for hearing impaired people applications in accordance with the frequency plan for the use of the band 169.4 - 169.8125 MHz shown in the Annex to this Decision; - that existing paging systems and PMR systems in the band 169.4 169.8125 MHz are not included within the frequency plan in the Annex, but may be allowed to remain in operation as long as required or as long as the licences for these services are valid; - 4. that this Decision enters into force on 8 November 2013; - 5. that the preferred date for implementation of this Decision shall be 8 May 2014; - 6. that CEPT administrations shall communicate the national measures implementing this Decision to the ECC Chairman and the Office when this ECC Decision is nationally implemented."